Glencoe Dethatching Lawn Services

 Glencoe’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Glencoe enforces Illinois’ organic waste management regulations, including the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste in household trash.
-The Village’s yard waste collection program supports these goals by requiring:
+The Village’s yard waste collection program supports local waste reduction goals by requiring:

 - Use of biodegradable paper bags (no plastic)

-- Proper separation of thatch from other yard waste if specified
+- Proper separation of thatch from other materials if specified

 Glencoe Department of Public Works